 You begin with you.

-I’ve created a branding framework specifically for service-based businesses and artists called the Human-centered Brand, because I've found that the way corporations and start-ups approach branding usually doesn't work for service businesses, because of the essential difference in the business model.
-(You can use this framework to design your own brand by following this free class, and it’s especially useful if you’re not primarily a visual creator.)
+I’ve created a branding framework specifically for service-based businesses and artists called The Human Centered Brand.
+I’ve found that the way corporations and start-ups approach branding usually doesn’t work for service businesses, because of the essential difference in the business model.
+(You can use this framework to design your own brand by getting my book or following this free class, and it’s especially useful if you’re not primarily a visual creator.)

 This approach consists of 5 brand elements that are defined in the exact order, since each step is built on the previous one.
 This concept is best illustrated with this pyramid-shaped graphic: